What is CBC? Cannabichromene – Action, Receptors, Uses 2026

 The amount of CBC also increases with the age of the plant.
 Young plants have almost exclusively CBG and CBGA in their trichomes.
 Only in the full flowering phase do synthase enzymes actively convert CBGA into CBDA, THCA, and CBCA.
 This means that industrial harvests of "early cut" cannabis produce a raw material lower in CBC than fully mature harvests.

-Citation capsule: CBC (cannabichromene) is the third most abundant cannabinoid in cannabis, discovered in 1966 by Mechoulam and Gaoni.
+CBC (cannabichromene) is the third most abundant cannabinoid in cannabis, discovered in 1966 by Mechoulam and Gaoni.
 In a mature plant, it constitutes 0.1-2% of the flower mass.
-It is biosynthesized from CBGA by the enzyme CBCA synthase and then converted to the active form CBC after decarboxylation (Project CBD, 2023).
+It is biosynthesized from CBGA by the enzyme CBCA synthase, and then converts to the active form of CBC after decarboxylation (Project CBD, 2023).

-How does CBC work on receptors in the body?
+How does CBC act on receptors in the body?

-CBC has an unusual receptor profile that distinguishes it from other cannabinoids.
-It binds weakly to cannabinoid receptors CB1 and CB2, but strongly activates TRPA1, TRPV1, TRPV2, TRPV3, and TRPV4 channels (British Journal of Pharmacology, 2012).
-These channels are responsible for the perception of pain, temperature, and inflammation.
+CBC has an atypical receptor profile that distinguishes it from other cannabinoids.
+It weakly binds to cannabinoid receptors CB1 and CB2, but strongly activates TRPA1 and TRPV1, TRPV2, TRPV3, and TRPV4 (British Journal of Pharmacology, 2012).
+These channels are responsible for the perception of pain, temperature, and inflammatory states.

 TRPA1 is an ion channel known as the "mustard sensor"—it activates in response to irritants like allyl isothiocyanate from wasabi or cinnamaldehyde from cinnamon.
 Activation of TRPA1 by CBC works by desensitizing, or "burning out," the receptor.
 After initial stimulation, the channel becomes less sensitive to subsequent painful stimuli.

 TRPV1, known as the capsaicin receptor, works similarly.
 Activation by CBC initially opens the channel, then desensitizes it.
-The result?
+The effect?
 Reduced transmission of pain signals from peripheral nerve fibers to the spinal cord.
-This explains why CBC exhibits analgesic and anti-inflammatory effects without the classic side effects of NSAIDs.
+This explains why CBC exhibits pain-relieving and anti-inflammatory effects without the classic side effects of NSAIDs.

 Does CBC bind to CB1 or CB2?

-A 2012 study in the British Journal of Pharmacology tested CBC's affinity for CB1 and CB2 receptors in cell models.
+A study in the British Journal of Pharmacology from 2012 tested the affinity of CBC for CB1 and CB2 receptors in cell models.
 The result?
-CBC showed only a weak, partial affinity, significantly weaker than THC or anandamide.
-This indicates that CBC does not produce classic endocannabinoid effects by directly stimulating CB1.
+CBC showed only weak, partial affinity, significantly weaker than THC or anandamide.
+This means that CBC does not produce classic endocannabinoid effects by directly stimulating CB1.

 Instead, CBC affects endocannabinoid levels indirectly.
 It inhibits the reuptake of anandamide and 2-AG in cells, which increases their concentration in the synaptic space.
 As a result, CBC "prolongs" the action of the body's own endocannabinoids, instead of directly stimulating CB1/CB2 receptors (PMC, 2012).